isc-projects/isc-dnssec-guide/doc/validation.rst

 itself must allow them to pass.

 When data is physically transmitted over a network, it has to be broken down into chunks.
-The size of the data chunk is known as Maximum Transmission Units (MTU), and it can be different from network to network.
-IP fragmentation occurs when a large data packet needs to be broken down into smaller chunks so that each chunk is smaller than the MTU, and these smaller chunks need to be reassembled back into the large data packet.
-IP fragmentation is not necessarily a bad thing; it most likely occurs on your network today.
+The size of the data chunk is known as the Maximum Transmission Unit (MTU), and it can differ from network to network.
+IP fragmentation occurs when a large data packet needs to be broken down into chunks smaller than the
+MTU; these smaller chunks then need to be reassembled back into the large data packet at their destination.
+IP fragmentation is not necessarily a bad thing, and it most likely occurs on your network today.

-Some network equipment, such as firewalls, may make assumptions about DNS traffic.
+Some network equipment, such as a firewall, may make assumptions about DNS traffic.
 One of these assumptions may be how large each DNS packet is.
 When a firewall sees a larger DNS packet than it expects, it may either reject the large packet or drop its fragments because the firewall